dilsson17/SOC-Home-Lab/2-Attack-Detections/T1059.001-PowerShell/README.md

 ## Why Suspicious
 - PowerShell was used to run suspicious commands
-- The command line showed unusual activity
+- The command line showed unusual execution behavior
-- Parent-child process behavior can help identify malicious execution
+- PowerShell can be abused to execute malicious actions

 ## Screenshots